By Bola Bolawole

 firstname.lastname@example.org 0807 552 5533

-(Published on the back page of the New Telegraph newspaper of Wednesday, 2 February, 2022).
+(Published in the TREASURES column on the back page of the New Telegraph newspaper of Wednesday, 10 August, 2022).

 Started on February 14, 2022, the ongoing strike action by the Academic Staff Union of Nigerian University (ASUU) is six months old – and with no end in sight yet!
 Last week, the union further extended the strike by another four weeks.
 While ASUU screams “no retreat, no surrender”; the Federal Government insists it has no funds to meet the university teachers’ demands.
 Yet, the same government had over a billion Naira to gift exotic cars to a foreign country, prompting someone to ask whether Buhari is a Nigerian; to which I promptly replied: Yes, he is a Nigerien!

 Again and again, Buhari has demonstrated his preference for his Fulani ethnicity to his Nigerian nationality.
 But can you blame him: He is only smartly preparing for life after Aso Villa!
 With his Northern base rapidly falling into the hands of bandits and Boko Haram, Niger Republic where his father reportedly comes from and where his touted cousins are ready to welcome him with open hands is a safe haven that Buhari will run to after life in Nigeria’s Presidential villa!
 Call it Buhari preparing for his own retirement and you will be right!